historical-time/caa-chrono-sig/neonet/README.md

 ### NeoNet stratigraphy

-NeoNet stratigraphy is an R Shiny interactive app.
+NeoNet stratigraphy is an [online R Shiny interactive app](https://trainingidn.shinyapps.io/neonet-strati/).
 It is composed of an editable dataframe,"Site Startigraphy" (first tab panel), and the complete dataset "All sites"  (second tab panel)[^1].

 The first tab panel, "Site Startigraphy", samples a site from the NeoNet dataset and allow to edit its stratigraphical relationships.